tekknolagi/isdt/lecture-notes/2-vcs.md

 Maintainers merge changes to it and many "downstreams" maintain changes based on it.

+TODO: Add a section about incorporating main branch changes into feature branches and all associated problems.
+Tom covers it a bit earlier in the VCS notes but it would be good to elaborate here.

 ### Merge/pull requests and patches

 TODO: Git has no built-in way to propose a change.
 So lots of solutions for proposing and reviewing changes before they're merged upstream have emerged.
 Talk about mailing lists, GitHub model, Phabricator model.

+TODO: mention https://github.com/vim/vim/pull/8859 since that came up during ISDT notes

 ### Integrating changes: merging vs squashing vs rebasing